mdhamida/Products_store_Ecommerce/README.md

 - Checkout process (shipping, payment method, etc)
 - PayPal / credit card integration
 - Database seeder (products & users)

-## Note on Issues
-Please do not post issues here that are related to your own code when taking the course.
-Add those in the Udemy Q/A. If you clone THIS repo and there are issues, then you can submit

-## Usage

 ### ES Modules in Node